i. One of four

 Adds weight when you've earned it.

 Last session's weight and reps sit next to the current row.
 Plate calculator does the math.
 Hit the top of the range, the bar goes up.
 Miss reps, the bar comes down.
-Estimated 1RM rolls in the background.
+Estimated 1RM rolls in the background, and you can tap any prefill to see the reasoning behind it.

 iii.